Butt Hole Road

-Butt Hole Road is the former name of a street in Conisbrough, Doncaster, South Yorkshire, England.
+Archers Way, formerly named Butt Hole Road, is a street in Conisbrough, Doncaster, South Yorkshire, England.
 The short residential street gained fame for its suggestive name and was frequented by tourists who would stop to take photos by its street sign.
 Residents living on the street experienced issues with their address, as they were refused services due to the name and were the target of pranks and jokes.
 After privately raising funds for a new street sign and seeking approval from the local government, residents had the name of the street changed in 2009.